-Nadan Feldman is a researcher of economics, growth, and innovation.
-He leads the Institute’s research on Jerusalem as a government city’ and on civil society.
-Nadan has been with the Institute since 2017′.
+Nadan Feldman worked at the institute in the years 2017-2019, as a researcher of economics and innovation.
+He lead the Institute’s research on Jerusalem as a ‘government city’ and on civil society.

 Nadan is a doctoral student in history at the Hebrew University, researching the business ties of Nazi Germany with American corporations.
 He holds a BA in political science and business administration from the Hebrew University and an MA in German studies with a minor in urban planning, also from the Hebrew University.